willschipp/data-demo/README.md

 | Vagrant | bringing up a server environment | specific to environment only |
 | Ansible | configuring required docker host | can be used either locally of with a one or more remote targets and independently of vagrant|
 | Docker Compose | deploying and actioning environment | runs against a docker host, independent of how that host stood up |

+## deployment

+- install dnsmasq locally on mac to have \*.consul point to the consul server